youhgo/maximumPlasoTimelineParser/README.md

 MPP or MaximumPlasoParser is a python script that will parse a [plaso - Log2Timeline](https://github.com/log2timeline/plaso)  json timeline file.

+MPP is fully integrated in [DOPP](https://youhgo.github.io/DOPP-EN/), an all-in-one solution to fully parse all Windows artefacts gathered by any collection tool (DFIR-ORC prefered).

 The goal is to regroup artefacts by categories in some easily readable and straight forward files.

 MPP :
-* Regroup Artefacts by categories;
+* Regroup Artefacts by categories in separates files;
 * Provide Human Readable output;
 * Provide Json output (for SIEM ingestion);
 * Is Fast (Avg time to parse a 1.4 Go Timeline : 90 sec);